12 Best London Food Markets

 • Falafel – the vendors always seem to be changing but every time I’m here, so is lots of amazing falafel.

-Getting to Portobello Market: From Notting Hill underground station, follow signs to Portobello Road.
+Getting to Portobello Market: from Notting Hill underground station, follow signs to Portobello Road.

 When: Friday & Saturday are your best bet for food with Sunday being more about antiques.
 Some food stalls serve on weekdays – check here for the full listing.